micro-ROS/micro-ROS-demos/README.md

 This purpose of the packages is to demonstrate Micro-ROS stack can be used in a real application scenario.
 In this demonstration, an altitude control system is simulated.
-The primary purpose of this is to demostrate how Micro-ROS communicates with ROS2 nodes.
+The primary purpose of this is to demonstrate how Micro-ROS communicates with ROS2 nodes.

 #### Real application packages